-In the meter room with conduit to the exterior of building, the customer must provide a 2 ft by 2 ft by 3/4-inch plywood mounting board with dedicated duplex receptacle:
+In the meter room with conduit to the exterior of building, the customer must provide a 2 ft x 3/4-inch plywood mounting board with dedicated duplex receptacle:

-- Plywood must be mounted on wall adjacent to meter (or meter bank) less than 20 lineal ft from closest meter. - The bottom edge of the plywood mounting board must be between 4 and 6 ft above floor level. - A dedicated 120 V, 15 A duplex power receptacle must be located below the plywood mounting board.
+- Plywood must be mounted on wall adjacent to meter (or meter bank) less than 20 linear feet from closest meter. - The bottom edge of the plywood mounting board must be between 4 and 6 feet above floor level. - A dedicated 120 V, 15 A duplex power receptacle must be located below the plywood mounting board.